tjsyte/faculty-evaluation-system/README.md

 - **Evaluation Status**: View whether evaluations are open or closed.
 - **Faculty List**: View a list of faculty members assigned to their section and evaluate them if eligible.

-### For Faculty:
-- **Evaluation Results**: View aggregated evaluation results, including average ratings and feedback from students.

 ---

 ## Technologies Used